Drag reduction via separation control using plasma actuators on a truck cabin side: Results Discussion

 After analyzing the average flow features, it is worth inspecting the statistical flow organization and the kinematics of the separation bubble.
-To this purpose, we analyze PIV snapshots with POD \citep{berkooz_proper_1993} of the velocity fluctuations.
-Figure \ref{fig:PODrecon100_5degL_IW32} reports the first three modes obtained from the POD for the non-actuated and the leeward-actuated case for a yaw angle of $5\degree$.
-The color maps the fluctuating part of the velocity component $u'$.
-A LIC is employed to visualize the streamlines of the velocity fluctuations over the domain.
+To this purpose, we analyze \ac{PIV} snapshots with POD \citep{berkooz_proper_1993} of the velocity fluctuations.
+Figure \ref{fig:PODrecon100_5degL_IW32} reports the first three spatial modes obtained from the POD for the non-actuated and the leeward-actuated case for a yaw angle of $5\degree$.
+The color maps the streamwise component of each spatial mode $\phi_x$.
+Since the POD modes obtained from the snapshot matrix have unitary norm, they are multiplied by the square root of the number of grid points $N_p$ to obtain a representation with values of order 1.
+A LIC is again employed to visualize the streamlines of the velocity fluctuations over the domain.
 One can see that the modes in both cases are similar.
 The first mode shows the extension/retraction of the bubble, like a pumping mechanism, while higher-order modes present higher-frequency sheddings on the edge of the recirculation bubble.
 While the actuation changes the width of the bubble, moving the features closer to the wall, the similarity between the non-actuated and the actuated modes suggests that the kinematics of the bubble is not affected by the actuation.

 Previous literature on the control of laminar separation bubbles with plasma actuators \citep{yarusevych_effect_2017} indicates that the bubble size, the coherent structures in the separated shear layer, and the stability characteristics depend strongly on actuation frequency and amplitude.
 The present finding about POD modes not being affected by the actuation suggests that pulsed or time-modulated plasma actuation could allow controlling the bubble dynamics, possibly leading to improved control capabilities.